zqu1992/DPU/README.md

 ### Results

-The average accuracy difference over all rounds related to full updating (updating ratio k)
+The average accuracy difference of different partial updating methods over all rounds related to full updating. k is the updating ratio.

 Method|MLP(k=0.005)|VGGNet(k=0.01)|ResNet56(k=0.1)
 :---:|:---:|:---:|:---: